joinpursuit/Pursuit-Core-iOS/networking-concurrency-apis/api-keys-basic-authentication/README.md

 Registering for an API Key is usually a simple process.
 Typically, all that is required is registering an account with the website using an email address.

+Your API Key should be kept <em>secret</em>.
+If someone gets access to your API key, they'll be able to make requests as if they were you, causing extra costs and security vulnerabilities.
+The easiest way to do this is to make a file called `Secrets.swift` where your api key is stored.
+Then, add `Secrets.swift` to your .gitignore file so that it can't be found by reading through your code on Github.

 ## 2. API Key example - Recipes

 Let's take a look at how to use an API that requires an API Key.